-- (A) The individual or entity alleged to have violated one or more of these rules in a complaint submitted under Rule 401 shall be entitled to a hearing prior to any sanctions or other discipline being imposed upon them under Rule 404. - (B) A hearing under subsection (A) shall be conducted on the record and shall include opportunities for presentation of oral and written evidence by the alleged violator, the complainant, and anyone else who the official presiding over the hearing determines to have relevant information. - (C) If a violation of these rules is alleged to have occurred within a specific proceeding, the allegation should be resolved, in the first instance, by the presiding adjudicator in that proceeding. - (D) If an alleged violation is not limited to a specific proceeding, then that alleged violation may be resolved by [the designated agency official]. - (E) The burden of proof in an enforcement proceeding is on the complainant under Rule 401(C).
-If an enforcement proceeding is initiated by the presiding official in a specific proceeding in response to an alleged violation of one or more of these rules in that specific proceeding under Rule 401(A), the burden of proof is on that presiding official. - (F) Violations must be proven by clear and convincing evidence in order to justify discipline under Rules 404, 406, and 407.
+- (A) The individual or entity alleged to have violated one or more of these rules in accordance with Rule 401 shall be entitled to a hearing prior to any sanctions or other discipline being imposed upon them under Rule 404. - (B) A hearing under subsection (A) shall be conducted on the record and shall include opportunities for presentation of oral and written evidence by the alleged violator and anyone else who the official presiding over the enforcement hearing determines to have relevant information. - (C) The burden of proof in an enforcement proceeding is on the person bringing forth the allegation of a violation, including the presiding adjudicator acting under Rule 401(A) and those empowered under Rule 401(B) to submit a complaint on behalf of the agency. - (D) Violations must be proven by [a preponderance of the] evidence in order to justify discipline under Rules 404, 406, and 407.